 You can install wheel spacers on a single axle for aesthetic purposes for daily driving, just keep in mind that your car’s handling may not feel as balanced.

-If you’re looking to use wheel spacers on the track, you’ll specifically need hub-centric wheel spacers over lug-centric ones.
+If you’re looking to use spacers on the track, you’ll specifically need hub-centric units over lug-centric ones.

 Are Wheel Spacers Safe on Trucks?

-Again, it all depends on the type of wheel spacer in question.
-While the additional weight may be too much for lug-centric wheel spacers to handle, hub-centric wheel spacers won’t give you any trouble.
+Again, it all depends on the type of spacer in question.
+While the additional weight may be too much for lug-centric spacers to handle, hub-centric wheel spacers won’t give you any trouble.

 They’ll easily be able to handle the vehicle’s weight without causing any catastrophic damage.
 Just expect a little extra wear and tear on your hubs as usual.